Proofs of Proof-of-Stake with Sublinear Complexity: Introduction

-To make our \optclient asymptotically succinct (\ie, polylog complexity), we improve the procedure to find the first point of disagreement.
+\myparagraph{Superlight clients.} Even though the complexity is concretely improved, the sequence of committee hashes still grows linearly with the lifetime of the protocol.
+To achieve sublinear complexity, we improve the procedure to find the first point of disagreement.
 To this end, our final PoPoS protocol requires each prover to organize its claimed sequence of committees---one per epoch---into a Merkle tree~\cite{merkle}.
 The roots of those trees are then sent over to the client, who compares them.
 Upon detecting disagreement at the roots, the client asks the provers to reveal the children of their respective roots.
 By repeating this process recursively on the mismatching children, it arrives at the \emph{first point of disagreement} between the claimed committee sequences, in logarithmic number of steps.
-This process, called the \emph{bisection game}, renders the \optclient a superlight client with logarithmic communication.
+After the first point of disagreement is found, the client works similarly to the \optclient construction.
+This process achieves logarithmic communication.